com-lihaoyi/scalatags/Readme.md

 - Are statically-compiled
 - Re-use large chunks of the host language

-Both templating systems generally use `@` to delimit "code"; e.g. `@for(...)` declares a for-loop, not the word "for".
-One nice thing is that the API is far simpler: all the custom control-flow/programming-language-features basically collapses into the simple statement "do it the way C#/Scala does it".
+Both templating systems generally use `@` to delimit "code"; e.g. `@for(...){...}` declares a for-loop.
+Nice things are:

+- The API is far simpler: all the custom control-flow/logic/syntax basically collapses into the simple statement "do it the way C#/Scala does it".
+- Static checking in templates is nice.

 However, they still have their downsides:

-- The one-template-per-file rule is still there.
-- Abstractions are less clunky than in old-school templates, e.g. `@func()` rather than `{{ component() }}`, but still not ideal.
+- Abstractions are less clunky to use than in old-school templates, e.g. `@component()` rather than `{{ component() }}`, but still not ideal.
+- The one-template-per-file rule is still there, making abstractions clunky to define.
-- The syntax still poses a problem for editors; both HTML editors and C#/Scala editors won't want to work with these templates, so you still end up with sub-par support.
+- The syntax still poses a problem for editors; both HTML editors and C#/Scala editors won't want to work with these templates, so you still end up with sub-par support or waiting for plugins.
-- You still end up with weird [edge](http://stackoverflow.com/questions/13973009/complex-pattern-matching-on-templace-using-scala-play) [cases](http://stackoverflow.com/questions/12070625/compilation-error-of-play-framework-templates) due to the fact that you're squashing together two completely unrelated parsers/syntaxes.
+- You still end up with weird [edge](http://stackoverflow.com/questions/13973009/complex-pattern-matching-on-templace-using-scala-play) [cases](http://stackoverflow.com/questions/12070625/compilation-error-of-play-framework-templates) due to the fact that you're squashing together two completely unrelated syntaxes.

 XHP and Pyxl
 ------------
 [XHP](https://github.com/facebook/xhp) and [Pyxl](https://github.com/dropbox/pyxl) are HTML generation systems used at Facebook and Dropbox.
-In short, they allow you to embed sections of your HTML as literals within your PHP and Python code, allowing you to reference them as objects (e.g. calling methods and modifying fields) as well as providing a way to interpolate values and combine them. e.g. the Pyxl homepage provides this illustrative example:
+In short, they allow you to:

+- Embed sections of your HTML as literals within your PHP and Python code
+- Reference them as objects (e.g. calling methods and modifying fields)
+- Provide a way to interpolate values and combine them.

+The Pyxl homepage provides this example:

 ```python
 image_name = "bolton.png"